 When you think from an attacker’s perspective, you realize that too many Application Security programs are focused on the wrong things.
 They’re so worried about the complex “unknown” risks that they don’t spend the time required to address the simpler “known” risks.

-To address these issues requires using a risk-based approach to building an application security program.
+Addressing these issues requires a risk-based approach to building an application security program.
 You can do this in six simple steps: